Laos PEO & Employer of Record Services

 When employees who have not made contributions to the national social security fund or despite contributions are yet to qualify to receive benefits, employers are held responsible based on the relevant law and regulations.

 Retirement age and qualification for retirement benefits of employees are based on the following:

-- Male employees must be 60 years old, and female must be 55 years old with a minimum 15 working years
+- Male employees must be 60 years old, and female employees must be 55 years old with a minimum of 15 working years;

-- For employees, who have been employed continuously for 5 years or working in the unsafe and hazardous conditions.
-The qualifying condition is 55 years for male employees whereas 50 years for women and with a minimum of 15 working years
+- For employees who have been employed continuously for 5 years, or are working in unsafe and hazardous conditions, the qualifying condition is 55 years for male employees and 50 years for female employees with a minimum of 15 working years.

 After making social security contributions in full for a period of 15 years or more, if an employee misses 3 years to reach his or her retirement age, will be eligible for the old-age pension.